QubesOS/qubes-core-admin-client/doc/manpages/qvm-top.rst

    Qube's power state.

+.. option:: memory_init -> MI

+   How much memory the system must reserve for the qube to be able to initialize.
+On non-memory-balanced qubes, this is the maximum amount of memory a domain will ever have while it is running.

+.. option:: memory_max -> MM

+   How much memory the qube can use from the system.
+Part of this value is reserved to videoram, while the rest is up to qmemman to balloon up this qube when there is enough free memory on the host.

+.. option:: memory_assigned_max_total -> MAMT

+   ``MAM`` + ``MAMi``.

+.. option:: memory_assigned_usable_total -> MAUT

+   ``MAU`` + ``MAUi``.

+.. option:: memory_used_total -> MUT

+   ``MU`` + ``MUi``.

+.. option:: cpu_time_total -> CPUsecT

+   ``CPUsec`` + ``CPUisec``.

+.. option:: online_vcpus_total -> VCT

+   ``VC`` + ``VCi``.

+.. option:: memory_assigned_max -> MAM

+   How much memory has been assigned to the qube, including overhead.

+.. option:: memory_assigned_usable -> MAU

+   How much memory has been assigned to the qube and can be used.
+A qube is allowed to claim this amount at any time, and it cannot use more memory than what has been assigned to it.
+When the system is under no memory pressure, this value is close to ``MM``, while when the system is under memory pressure, the value can be as low as enough for the qube to survive.

-.. option:: memory_used -> MU
+.. option:: memory_used_noswap -> MU

    How much memory the qube alleges to use.
 This value or part of it is broadcast by the qube, it can be a lie.

-.. option:: memory_used_with_swap -> MSU
+.. option:: memory_used_swap -> MUS

-   How much memory including swap the qube alleges to use.
+   How much memory the qube alleges to use for swap.
 This value or part of it is broadcast by the qube, it can be a lie.

-.. option:: memory_assigned -> MS

-   How much memory has been assigned to the qube, including videoram.
-A qube is allowed to claim this amount at any time, and it cannot use more memory than what has been assigned to it.
-When the system is under no memory pressure, this value is close to ``MM``, while when the system isunder memory pressure, the value can be as low as enough for the qube to survive.

-.. option:: memory_max -> MM

-   How much memory the qube can use from the system.
-Part of this value is reserved to videoram, while the rest is up to qmemman to balloon up this qube when there is enough free memory on the host.

-.. option:: memory_usage_used -> MU/MM

-   How much memory the qube alleges to use compared to the maximum it canuse from the system, in percentage.

-.. option:: memory_usage_assigned -> MS/MM
+.. option:: memory_usage_assigned -> MAM/MM

-   How much memory the qube has assigned compared to the maximum it can use from the system, in percentage.
+   How much memory the qube has assigned compared to the maximum it can have assigned, in percentage.
 A high percentage means the system is not pressuring the qube to release memory.

-.. option:: memory_usage_used_assigned -> MU/MS
+.. option:: memory_usage_used -> MU/MAU

    How much memory the qube alleges to use from the assigned amount, in percentage.
 A high percentage on non-memory-balanced qubes is irrelevant.
-On memory balanced qubes, a higher value indicates the qube is using a lot of the memory it has assigned, which might be near exhaustion, if ``MS`` can't be ballooned up anymore.
+On memory balanced qubes, a higher value indicates the qube is using a lot of the memory it has assigned, which might be near exhaustion, if ``MAU`` can't be ballooned up anymore.

-.. option:: memory_usage_used_with_swap -> MSU/MU
+.. option:: memory_usage_swap_over_used -> MUS/MU

    How much memory the qube alleges to be swaping from what it alleges touse, in percentage.
 When it is over 10%, the qube might be swaping too much.

 .. option:: cpu_time -> CPUsec